elchaparrito1/divvy-homework/README.md

 **Node** version **12** is the safest NodeJS release to use.
 You can try version 14, but there can be node-gyp/python issues on OSX.

 ## Installation Instructions

+Frontend starter commands from root of project:
+`cd webapp`
+`yarn install`
+`yarn start`

+Backend start commands from root of project:
+`cd webserver` or `cd elixir`
+`yarn install`
+`yarn start`

+For further instructions of deliverables for this project:

 See the [frontend instructions](frontend.md) for frontend focused instructions.